loopbackio/loopback-next/docs/site/DEVELOPING.md

 the cost of occasional breakage when the script is not updated to accommodate changes made in the `loopback.io` repository.

+Building the preview site will need Jekyll installed on your system which requires a proper Ruby development environment, follow the installation steps here for your OS: https://jekyllrb.com/docs/installation/#guides.

 As the initial setup, run the following command once, before you start making documentation changes: